 - Inserted a large background image and solidified the print

-After these simple transformations, the newly designed page decreased the number of users who immediately left the site by 27%, and increased the number of submissions by 36%.
+After these simple transformations, the newly designed page decreased the number of users who immediately left the site by 27% and increased the number of submissions by 36%.
 The company used this data as a starting point and continued to apply background image tests on their other pages with success.

 Large images on your website work, but to what extent?
 Four basic guidelines:

 The problem with the above case studies is that they already had popular, optimized websites.
-Their raised conversion rates can’t be well rationalized or purely credited to graphics.
+Their raised conversion rates can’t be rationalized or purely credited to graphics.
 The large images weren’t added to a failing website or just because they were trendy, so their effectiveness becomes very difficult to judge.
-Can this design type still work for moderate or small businesses?
+Can this design type still work for medium or small businesses?

 1) Give the user the option to scale them down